sugarlabs/musicblocks-v4/src/components/palette/README.md

 ![](../../../docs/img/paletteStructure.png)

 ## Palette Model
 This model is used to store which palette is selected (_selectedSection) and whether to show the subSection or not (_hideSubSection).
-This model called by the `palette.ts` model.
+This model is called the `palette.ts` model.

 ## Palette View Model